Calbabreaker/dotfiles/README.md

 explorer, `Ctrl-t` opens terminal, `Alt-<` and `Alt->` goes between tabs, `Space-f` finds and goes to files.

-Might need to install `xsel` to make NeoVim work with system clipboard.
+Might need to install `xsel` to make Neovim work with system clipboard.
 `ripgrep` is also needed in order to use telescope.

 ## Xmonad